Training Efficient Controllers via Analytic Policy Gradient: Background and Related Work

 \subsection{Differentiable programming (DP)}

 \begin{observation} If $f$ and $\pi$ are differentiable, $J^*(\pi)$ can be minimized directly via gradient descent. \end{observation}

-Such end-to-end differentiable training is also known as training with Analytical Policy Gradients (APG).
+Such end-to-end differentiable training is also known as training with Analytical Policy Gradients (APG)~\cite{freeman2021Brax}.
 Neural ODEs~\cite{chen2018neural} have inspired APG approaches for control, and several differentiable physics simulators were developed, such as DifftTaichi~\cite{hu2019difftaichi}, DiffSim~\cite{qiao2020scalable}, or Deluca~\cite{gradu2021deluca}.
 Gradu et~al.~\cite{gradu2021deluca} also demonstrate APG applications for control tasks and include a planar quadrotor model in their experiments.
 Other APG approaches were proposed for solving non-linear system identification and optimal control~\cite{jin2020pontryagin, jatavallabhula2021gradsim} which outperformed state-of-the-art control methods.
-Jin et~al. propose a framework to solve complex control tasks using (deep) learning techniques \cite{jin2019pontryagin}.
+Jin et~al. propose a framework to solve complex control tasks using (deep) learning techniques \cite{jin2020pontryagin}.
 They find that this approach improves on state-of-the-art methods in solving non-linear system identification and optimal control.

-When APG is used for trajectory tracking with a fixed-length horizon, it is highly related to a paradigm termed Backpropagation-Through-Time (BPTT), which has been extensively studied~\cite{jin2020pontryagin, Grzeszczuk98neuro,deisenroth2011pilco, Paavo18total, degrave19differentiable, clavera18modelbased}.
-Bakker et~al. for example use Recurrent Neural Networks (RNN) for offline policy learning~\cite{bakker2003robot}.
+When APG is used for trajectory tracking with a fixed-length horizon, it is closely related to a paradigm termed Backpropagation-Through-Time (BPTT), which has been extensively studied~\cite{jin2020pontryagin, Grzeszczuk98neuro,deisenroth2011pilco, Paavo18total, degrave19differentiable, clavera18modelbased}.
+For instance, Bakker et~al.~\cite{bakker2003robot} use BPTT with Recurrent Neural Networks (RNN) for offline policy learning~\cite{bakker2003robot}.
 Schaefer et~al.~\cite{schaefer2007recurrent} and Wierstra et~al.~\cite{wierstra2010recurrent} apply RNN- or LSTM-based versions of BPTT on the CartPole task and already demonstrated the sample-efficiency of this method.
-Metz et~al.~\cite{metz2022Gradients} discuss the limitations caused by exploding and vanishing gradients when training a control policy.
+However, BPTT has limitations.
+Exploding and vanishing gradients can occur when training a control policy, as discussed by Metz et~al.~\cite{metz2022Gradients} in their recent work.

 We apply a modified version of BPTT to control problems.
 Specifically, we tackle numerical training issues with curriculum learning and we explore different strategies to train with a fixed horizon.
 The method is explained in detail in the following, and is contrasted with MPC and RL in \autoref{fig:actions}.